Trail Running Guidelines

 - These are hilly and strenuous courses.
 They are on mountain trails and unpaved fire roads.
 These are not races, but rather fun and training runs, scenic and challenging!

 - Bring your own water, there is none on the trails.
 All runners must carry adequate water to stay hydrated especially during warm weather.
+You can't compare road miles with trail miles.

 - There are rattlesnakes, coyotes, ticks, and possibly mountain lions in these areas.
 There are also areas of poison oak.